fetep/pencil/docs/pencil_options.md

 * threshold
 * color

-Note: key and color are interpreted differently from the other options, which are more simply translated.
+Note: key is interpreted differently from the other options, which are more simply translated.

+color's interpretation depends on whether :use_color is set.